DimitrivC/Final_Project/README.md

 At least: http://developer.everydayhero.com/charities/

 ### Similar apps
 There are several apps for choosing charities (e.g. Charity Navigator), but they don't seem to use expected value/utility calculations.
+Since their approach is different, I don't know if these are particularly relevant for me from a technical point of view.
+As far as I can tell, there are no apps which are specifically designed to determine the expected utility/value.